brunomuniz-encora/poc-starlingx-messages/AppGenGuide.md

 - **chartGroup** section:
   - **name**: only one chart group per application.
   - **chart_names**: a list of the names of the charts from your application.

-> _NOTE_: TODO can't this be automated since it's just a copy from other values already set?

 ### Metadata File Configuration